 Students expecting to enter college after graduation are advised to become familiar with college entrance requirements early in their high school career, and to take subjects which will better prepare them for a college course.
 Note: Students who receive a D or lower in a high school course in grades 9-12 are ineligible for CIS/Dual Enrollment or Online courses for one full year.
-Students who withdraw from a CIS/Dual Enrollment or Online course after the official drop date, or students who receive a D or lower in a CIS/Dual Enrollment or Online course are not eligible to take another CIS/Dual Enrollment or Online course for one full year.
+Students who withdraw from a CIS/Dual Enrollment or Online course are not eligible to take another CIS/Dual Enrollment or Online course are not eligible to take another CIS/Dual Enrollment or Online course are not eligible to take another CIS/Dual Enrollment or Online course are not eligible to take another CIS/Dual Enrollment or Online course are not eligible to take another CIS/Dual Enrollment classes, may not take a PSEO class.

 7th and 8th grade students will be required to carry a full load and have no more than one Study Hall.
-Pupils in grades 7 and 8 who fail two or more subjects may be required to repeat the entire grade the following year.
+Pupils in grades 7 and 8 who fail two or more core (social studies, math, English, science) subjects will be required to repeat the entire grade the following year.